Omcci/NotionSync/README.md

 Optional:
 - A <b>Mistral AI Token</b> if you wish to utilize AI to summarize commit messages and diffs.
 This token is not required for the basic functionality of NotionSync.
 However, if you're interested in leveraging AI to generate summaries of your commits, you will need to obtain a Mistral token.
 Without this token, NotionSync will simply use the original commit message for the <b>Commit Content</b>.

+## GitHub API Date Formatting
+For the GitHub API, the `since` and `until` parameters should be formatted in ISO 8601 format.
+This typically means including the full date and time in UTC, not just the date.
+The ISO 8601 date format looks like `YYYY-MM-DDTHH:MM:SSZ`, where `Z` denotes the UTC time zone.

+Example : "2024-04-24T00:00:00Z"

 ## Configuration
 1. Clone this repository to your local machine.